 What are payers required to do under this proposed rule?

-PATIENT ACCESS API: The rule requires covered Health Plans to provide patients access to their data through “open” Application Programming Interfaces (APIs).
+PATIENT ACCESS API: The rule requires covered Health Plans to provide patients access to their data through “open” APIs.
 APIs should be published such that patients can use third-party applications to access that data, subject to the provision of HIPAA.

 Data to be shared includes:

-- Available adjudicated claims (including provider remittances and enrollee cost-sharing)
+- Claims data, adjudicated claims, encounters with capitated providers, provider remittances and enrollee cost-sharing

-- Clinical data, including laboratory results (when maintained by the impacted payer)
+- Clinical data, including clinical notes, assessment and plans, medications, lab results and more, based on the USCDI v1 data set (when maintained by the impacted payer)